soloVlad/rsschool-cv/cv.md

   * **telegram** @solovVlad

 ## About me:
 Now I am a student at BSU.
-I want to take RSschool course in order to raise my skills and get a job as a Junior Web Developer.
-I try to make effort to study at the university and therefore I do not know if I can combine RSschool with study, but I will try, because I think that the university is not able to provide what is needed for work.
+I like to learn and try new things.
+I work well in a team, I find a common language with people.
+I have a dream to create something useful that a lot of people will use.

 ## Skills:
   * HTML